shaheershah66/Assignment-02/README.md

 # Assignment-02
-I have designed the front-end of a random website using html and css.
+I have design the front-end of a random website using html and css.